matteoanelli/BigDataPlatform/assignment-1-801979-master/README.md

-# Assignment Assignment_NR  Your_STUDENTID
+# Assignment Assignment_1  Your_801979

-> Guide line: This is the file where you will explain the structure of your assignment delivery.
-Remember to replace **Assignment_NR** with the number of the assignment (e.g., 1, 2, 3, or 4) and **Your_STUDENTID** with your student number.
-Remove all guidelines from the template.
+This repository contains all the files for the delivery of the assignment 1

+I wrote all the answers to the questions in the report.md inside the reports directory.

+The deployment steps to follow are in the Assignment1-Deployment.MD